chiyodad/cbeams.github.io/_posts/2014-08-23-dockerize-this.md

 **From cablemodem to OS X server.** This has nothing to do with Docker, of course.
 Just a one time configuration mapping port 80 on the modem to port 4000 on the server.

-**From physical OS X host to virtual Linux guest.** The Linux guest in question is **not** the Docker container.
-It is the Docker daemon running in VirtualBox as set up by boot2docker.
-This configuration happens within VirtualBox, and can be done one of two ways: at the command line with `VBoxManager`:
+**From physical OS X host to virtual Linux guest.** The Linux guest in question is _not_ the Docker container.
+It is the Docker _daemon_ running in VirtualBox as set up by boot2docker.
+This configuration happens within VirtualBox, and can be done one of two ways:

+At the command line with `VBoxManager`:

     $ VBoxManage modifyvm "boot2docker-vm" --natpf1 "jekyll,tcp,,4000,,4000"